Structure and computability of preimages in the Game of Life: Introduction

-In this paper, we prove that Game of Life is ``universal as a block map'' (in a rather technical sense discussed in Section~\ref{sec:Universality}).
-In particular, we can argue that it is computationally universal even without iteration.
-Specifically, we show that in carefully engineered situations, computing the preimage for a configuration is roughly equivalent to the problem of finding a satisfying assignment to a Boolean circuit.
-We construct ``gadgets'' (square patterns $\{0,1\}^{n \times n}$) that represent logical gates, such that the preimages of circuits built from these gadgets are in correspondence with the satisfying assignments of the corresponding abstract circuit.
+In this paper, we prove that the Game of Life is ``universal as a block map'' (in a rather technical sense discussed in Section~\ref{sec:Universality}).
+In particular, we can argue that producing a preimage of a configuration is a computationally universal process, roughly equivalent to finding a satisfying assignment to a Boolean circuit.
+We construct ``gadgets'', square patterns of $0$s and $1$s that represent logical gates, such that the preimages of circuits built from these gadgets are in correspondence with the satisfying assignments of the corresponding abstract circuit.
 For example, we show below a ``wire-crossing'' gadget, which allows two signals to pass through it without interacting, and a corresponding preimage where signals cross:

+On the right hand side is the gadget.
+The black lines of width 2 are called \emph{wires}.
+On the left hand side is a preimage of the gadget under $g$.
+The repeated length-4 segments form one particular preimage of such a wire.
+This repeating pattern has the useful property that it propagates through a wire: if we have a preimage of a wire, one segment of which contains this pattern, then the entire preimage must consist of repetitions of the pattern with period 3.
+Note that the word ``propagate'' does not imply a temporal relation, but a constraint between different parts of a single preimage.

-The black lines of width 2 on the sides are used as (and are also called) \emph{wires}, and the signal they carry is the phase modulo 3 of the repeated length-4 segments of live cells in the preimage -- it turns out that this simple pattern propagates through a wire.
-We also present gadgets for tasks like turning wires, inverting the signal they carry, and logical operations, as well as more technical gadgets that introduce the signal into wires and change the phase of the signal traveling on them.
+The 3-periodic preimage of a wire can be in one of three phases, and we choose two of them -- called its \emph{operating phases} -- to represent a value of $0$ or $1$ carried by the wire.
+In the above gadget, the signals of the north and west wires are correlated on the preimage, as are those of the east and west wires, as long as all four are in an operating phase.
+We present gadgets for tasks like turning wires, inverting the signal they carry, and logical operations, as well as more technical gadgets that introduce the signal into wires and change the phase of the signal traveling on them.